PoisotLab/2015_ms_datamining/ms.md

 In conducting this analysis, we noticed that a common issue was the identification of species and genera.
 All of these datasets were deposited by people, and are prone to failure.
-Using tools such as `taxize` [@cham13a] allowed to resolve a few of the uncertainties.
+Using tools such as `taxize` [@cham13a] allows to resolve a few of the uncertainties.
 Yet this has to be done every time the data are queried, and requires the end user to make educated guesses as to what the "true" identity of the species is.
 These limitations can be overcome, on two conditions.
 Database maintainers should implement automated curation of the data they have the stewardship of, and identify potential mistakes and correct them upstream, so that users download high-quality, high-reliability data.
 Data contributors should rely more extensively on biodiversity identifiers (such as TSN, GBIF, NCBI Taxonomy ID, ...), to make sure that even when there are typos in the species name, they can be matched across datasets.
 Constructing this dataset highlighted a fundamental issue: the rate-limiting step is not the availability of tools or platforms, but rather the adoption of standars and publication of data in a way that conforms to them.

 **Propagation of error:**